mtiessler/mtiessler/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as Software Analyst and CTO.
+- 👨🏽‍💻 I’m currently working as a Graduate Research Assitant and CTO.
-- 🌱 I’m currently developing React, Serverless and Java Spring projects.
+- 🌱 I’m currently developing React, Serverless, Java Spring, Kafka and NLP projects.
-- 🤔 My interest lies in ML, NLP and Microservices.
+- 🤔 My interest lies in HPC, ML, NLP and Microservices.
 - 🌐 You can see my hackathon projects here: https://devpost.com/MaxTiessler